RadekBuczkowski/random_image_browser/README.md

 ### Screen-shots

-Below are three screen-shots showing a few of the configuratons.
+Below are three screen-shots showing a few of the available image layouts.

 ![Icon](demo/demo1.jpg?raw=true)